allbecauseyoutoldmeso/pass_the_booking_2/README.md

 * Constraints:
   Bookings can only be registered if all the dates between the selected checkin and checkout are available.
   Bookings can only be registered if the checkin date is after today.
   Bookings can only be registered if the checkin date is earlier than the checkout date.
-* Invalid dates are un-selectable on the calendar selectors for checkin and checkout.

 ### Original Challenge: